Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 ```

 If we look closely at this class we can notice that it encapsulates the primitive string with our domain logic.
-When we now have a ProductId in hand, we know that it is not null and that it conforms with our understanding of a ProductId.
-There is no way to edit the ProductId without going past the constructor since the value has a private setter.
+When we now have a `ProductId` in hand, we know that it is not null and that it conforms with our understanding of a `ProductId`.
+There is no way to edit the `ProductId` without going past the constructor since the value has a private setter.
 So we can say that this class is immutable.
-If you or some other developer on the team tries to create an invalid ProductId an Exception will be thrown.
+If you or some other developer on the team tries to create an invalid `ProductId` an exception will be thrown.

-Encapsulating in this manner is what we call domain primitives in Secure by Design.
+Encapsulating in this manner is what we call _domain primitives_ in Secure by Design.
 Read more about this in the Secure by Design book chapter 5.

-Now we need to refactor our code to use this ProductId.
+Now we need to refactor our code to use this `ProductId`.

 - Go to the `Product` class and change the type of the `ProductId` property from `string` to `ProductId`

 <details>